JCalderan/xebicon2019-spinnaker-handson/part1/introduction/README.md

 ![A diagram showing how services interact with each others](./spinnaker_architecture_schema.jpeg)
 More information can be found on the [official Spinnaker documentation](https://www.spinnaker.io/reference/architecture/).

-Installing Spinnaker being outside of the scope of this hands-on, all theses services have already been deployed on Kubernetes.
+Installing Spinnaker being outside the scope of this hands-on, all these services have already been deployed on Kubernetes.

 [next](../exercise1/README.md)